 - a.
-Electronic Message Signs: Electronic message sign components shall not be permitted. - b.
-Illumination: Wall signs on single-tenant buildings and multiple-tenant buildings may be illuminated internally or by externally-mounted lights. - c.
+Illumination: Wall signs on single-tenant buildings and multiple-tenant buildings may be illuminated internally or by externally-mounted lights. - b.
 Multiple-tenant Building Consistency: The sign envelope that tenants may use and the regulations to maintain consistent sign appearance shall be identified during the permitting process.
 The sign envelope shall not exceed 150% of the allowable wall sign area for each tenant space. - 2.
 Awning Signs: Awning signs shall be permitted on single-tenant buildings and multiple-tenant buildings provided the following conditions are met.
 All awning signs shall be counted toward the maximum cumulative square footage for permanent signs.